-All current CHA parents, administrators, and full-time faculty and staff, are automatically members of the Christian Heritage Academy Association. typically meets twice per year (fall and spring) when the Board of Directors reports on the state of the school and brings items before the Association for their vote.
+All current CHA parents, all full time and part time faculty, and all full time staff (i.e. entitled to benefits), are automatically members of the Christian Heritage Academy Association.
+The Association typically meets twice per year (fall and spring) when the Board of Directors reports on the state of the school and brings items before the Association for their vote.
 Key responsibilities of the Association include the election of nominated candidates to the Board of Directors, approval of the annual budget, and other matters as they may arise.
 Members of the Association may serve on various committees and commissions.

 Board of Directors